James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 This tool is found in mid-priced options, the V7 and V8.

-This tool is the earliest standard brush roll option with a stiff and soft bristle combination, excellent at picking up debris on carpets.
+This tool is the earliest standard brush roll option, featuring a combination of stiff and soft bristles, which excel at picking up debris on carpets.

 There are variations in the design.
 One is the brush diameter, with the V8 having the chunkier brush.

-Also, I like the V8’s seal better since it has a squeegee-like contraption behind the brush.
+Additionally, I prefer the V8’s seal because it features a squeegee-like mechanism behind the brush.

-Unfortunately, neither attachment is usable on hard floors.
-It struggles to pick up heavy debris, and low clearance snowplows large piles forward.
+Unfortunately, neither attachment is suitable for use on hard floors.
+It struggles to pick up heavy debris, and low-clearance snowplows move large piles forward.

-Also, the lack of padding increases the risk of scratching hardwood surfaces, which is not ideal, especially for easily scratched variations.
+Also, the lack of padding increases the risk of scratching hardwood surfaces, which is not ideal, especially for easily scratched varieties.

-With cleaning performance, there isn’t much variation.
-The V7 and V8 were above-average at deep cleaning carpet but a notch below the premium variants, namely the V11 and V15 options.
+In terms of cleaning performance, there is a slight difference.
+The V7 and V8 performed above average in deep cleaning carpets, but fell a notch below the premium variants, namely the V11 and V15 options.

 4. Torque Drive Cleaner Head